Carrollton High School (Carrollton, Georgia): Current location

 A new Carrollton High School was built at the southern end of Oak Avenue from 1962 to 1963, and students from the Neel Reid building were moved to this new location as it became the junior high school for the district.
 A Carrollton High student would later petition the local city council to rename the stretch of road in front of the school, and it became "Trojan Drive" in 1966.
 School integration was later organized from 1965 to 1969, and students from the now closed Carver High attended Carrollton along with surrounding county schools.
 The school district underwent major reorganization with integration, and established a single cluster system utilizing the formerly segregated school facilities.
 A new junior high school was built in 1986 next to the high school while the historic Neel Reid building was sold to the community; now known as the "Tracy Stallings Community Center".
 The College Street School annex facility was also sold to the community and is now the Carroll County Administration Building.
 However, as of 2022, the annex is planned to be torn down in favor of a new administration building.
-The current elementary and middle (now upper elementary) schools were opened in 1992 and 2005 respectively next to the junior high and high school establishing the entire system on a unified 130-acre campus.
+The current elementary and middle schools were opened in 1992 and 2005 respectively next to the junior high (now upper elementary) and high school establishing the entire system on a unified 130-acre campus.